Handy "How Tos"

 https://go.madmimi.com/opt_out?pact=1799134134

-Head to that root domain - madmimi.com - and you're realize that's the ESP.
-Pretty slick.
-Another place to look is in the headers of your email.
-You can see the headers by uploading the EML file to our EML viewer tool.
+Head to that root domain - madmimi.com - and you're realize that's the email service provider.
+Pretty slick, but what do you do if the email you're analyzing is whitelabeled?
+Well, another place to look is in the headers of your email.
+Headers are all of that stuff that is sent along with an email but isn't visible to the sender.
+It's stuff your inbox uses to filter out spam, help you unsubscribe, display the email's details, etc. You can see the headers by uploading the EML file to our EML viewer tool.
 For example, another email I just received had this clue in the unsubscribe header:

 If you can't find the ESP's name or domain in the unsubscribe link, try searching the HTML code for clues.
 Specifically, look at the image URLs.
 These aren't visible to the recipient and so sometimes an ESP will keep those on a generic domain rather than whitelabel it.

 I'm not gonna lie, it can be really challenging to find the ESPs this way.
-Sometimes the clues are just below the surface and sometime's they're realllly deep.
-But if you're creative and determined, the data is often hidden in there.
+Sometimes the clues are just below the surface, sometimes the email provider is a layer deeper (like the example above), and sometime's they're realllly deep.
+But if you're creative and determined, the information to identify which email service provider sent a campaign is often hidden in there.

 2) Forward Emails to esp@sendview.io

-Now, a forwarded email does not include the original headers and such, so it's not as accurate as the last option I'll cover in a minute, but it can identify the ESP of roughly 90% of email campaigns.
-It can identify all the common ESPs like MailChimp, Constant Contact, Hubspot, and Klaviyo as well as lesser-known ESPs platforms like Invio, Privy, SmartrMail, and Loops.
+Now, a forwarded email does not include the original headers and such, so it's not as accurate as the last option I'll cover below, but it can identify the ESP of roughly 85-90% of email campaigns.
+It can identify all the common ESPs like MailChimp, Constant Contact, Hubspot, and Klaviyo as well as lesser-known ESPs platforms like Invio, Privy, SmartrMail, and Loops plus hundreds of other providers in between that are more industry specific (like Golf Back) or use-case specific (like Substack).

 And it's fast and free, which is definitely a bonus.
 One of the most popular aspects of ESP Finder, however, is the fact that you don't have to leave your inbox to find which ESP sent that email you're looking at.
 There's not software to install, there's no site to log into, you just hit forward...wait a few seconds...and you'll have your answer.